Patarimi/PassiveAutoDesign/docs/index.md

 The Package is composed of five modules:

 - The _substrate.py_ file which describes the substrate used (or Back End Of Line).
-- The _components_ directory which contains RF-components to be implemented in a susbtrate (Waveguides, Transformers, Coupler...).
+- The _components_ directory which contains RF-components to be implemented in a susbtrate (Waveguides, Transformers, ...).
+- The _devices_ directory which contains RF-devices based on RF-components.
 It also enables rough geometry design/estimation from given rf specifications.
 - _special.py_ which contains physical constants and special functions (dB, NmtodBcm, ...)